karlstulik/FreeDAW/README.md

 A free, open-source digital audio workstation (DAW) built with Vue.js and Vuetify.
 Create, edit, and mix music directly in your browser with an intuitive interface featuring sequencers, tracks, and various audio generators.

+*Note: This project was vibe coded – created with good vibes and lots of coffee ☕*

 ## ✨ Features

 - � **Audio Generators**: Built-in plugins for generating bass, kick, snare, hi-hat, clap, white noise, and tone sounds